TabbycatDebate/tabbycat/docs/guide/tournament-logistics.rst

 - Whether internet access will be available and whether participants can be presumed to have smart phones.
 This has an obvious impact on how online feedback, ballots, and draw release is done.
 Note that Eduroam is not necessarily a reliable guarantee of access; many universities can't access it or set up is often something that is difficult or requires students do so while at their home institution.
 - What kind of room is the tab room going to be?
 Is it possible to optimize its placement when the bookings for rooms are made?
 Key details include: How large is it?
 Does it have a sufficient amount of desk space (for data entry)?
 Does it have a good projector (for allocations)?
 - What kind of printers will be available?
 Can the tournament buy/borrow one?
 This is obviously a key consideration for pre-printed ballots.
 Also try and ensure there are back-up printing options if possible; clearly stipulate your need for ink and paper; and try and opt for a black/white laserjet, over an inkjet, if possible.
 - What kind of volunteers will be available?
 How many, and what is their experience level?
-As a very broad recommendation, you probably want around 1 volunteers for every 10 rooms, assuming volunteers are performing a dual role as data-enterers and ballot-collectors.
+As a very broad recommendation, you probably want around 1 volunteer for every 10 rooms, assuming volunteers are performing a dual role as data-enterers and ballot-collectors.
 - Will the tournament make a donation to Tabbycat or whoever maintains the tabbing software you are using?
 Note that this is required if the tournament is generating a profit for the host institution or it's organisers.
 Accounting officers should also be aware that there will be some costs associated with hosting the tab.
 You should also ensure that people helping with the tab are fairly compensated for their flights, registration, etc and that any volunteers are invited along to socials and/or given some other recompense.
 - Will Swing teams be available?
 You should plan to have one more than you need.
 For example, with 79 teams, you should have both an 80th swing team to fill in the draw, and the option to easily assemble an 81st swing team in case a team goes AWOL.
 - Ensure that food will be brought to tab room.
 Otherwise you will starve and the adjudication core will swan off to lunch.